Ishanika4330/MLera-Landing-Page/README.md

 2. Art Direction & Branding: I embraced the dark purple background from your logo and used the Salmon and Purple as primary gradient accents.
 3. Typography: I selected Outfit for the headings to give it a tech-forward look and paired it with Inter for maximum readability in the body text.
 4. Animations & Interactivity: I used framer-motion to add smooth, scroll-triggered entry animations and interactive hover states to cards, making the UI feel alive without being overwhelming.

+**The Stack:** Built with React 19, Vite, Node.js/Express, and Tailwind CSS v4.

-5. Atomic Component Structure: UI elements are isolated in /components/ui for maximum reusability.
+**Atomic Structure:** UI components are isolated in @/components/ui (using Shadcn primitives) for maximum reusability and brand consistency.

-6. Type Safety: Implemented shared schemas to prevent runtime errors and ensure a "contract" between frontend and backend.
+**Type Safety:** Utilized Zod for schema validation to ensure a strict data contract between the frontend and backend.

-**The Stack**
-Frontend: React 19 + Vite
-Backend: Node.js/Express
-Styling: Tailwind CSS
-Validation: Zod

-**Why I structured it this way:**
-In the package.json, I configured a dev script that handles the orchestration of the frontend and backend.
+**Full-Stack Orchestration:** I configured a custom dev script in package.json to run the frontend and backend concurrently via a single command, utilizing a Vite Proxy to eliminate CORS issues during development.
-**Concurrency:** Instead of making a developer open two terminals, the setup uses a single command to boost developer velocity.
-**Vite Proxy:** The frontend is configured to proxy API requests to the Express server, preventing CORS issues during development

 **Other improvements:**
 1. Skill Tree: Replacing static course lists with an interactive Skill Tree visualization.
 By showing users exactly where they are in the "Gradient Descent to Transformers" pipeline, it triggers a psychological need to "complete the map".